csv/ddpy/readme.md

 ```python
 ```

 That gap is inconvenient.
-If you are dealing with datasets like this, you'll have to come up with some way of dealing with it.
+If you are have datasets like this, you'll have to come up with some way of dealing with the gap.

 For inspiration, think about how we deal with this in graphs.
 Check out this graph of a hypothetical variable X over time,